 The Point Of View Of A BJJ Instructor

 When a BJJ instructor walks through the doors of the academy, there’s usually nobody there.
 They always come in first, taking care of things before classes start.
-Lights, ventilation, heating, attendance cards and various other small tasks that need attention.
-As students gather, a BJJ instructor is already the mats, gi or rashguard on, greeting them all.
+Lights, ventilation, heating, attendance cards, and various other small tasks that need attention.
+As students gather, a BJJ instructor is already on the mats, gi, or rashguard on, greeting them all.